perladvent/perldotcom/content/article/_pub_2012_05_perlunicookbook-unicode-normalization.md

 {
    "date" : "2012-05-18T06:00:01-08:00",
+   "title" : "Perl Unicode Cookbook: Unicode Normalization", "image" : null,
+   "categories" : "unicode",
    "thumbnail" : null,
-   "image" : null,
-   "authors" : [
-      "tom-christiansen"
-   ],
-   "title" : "Perl Unicode Cookbook: Unicode Normalization", "categories" : "unicode",
-   "slug" : "/pub/2012/05/perlunicookbook-unicode-normalization.html",
    "tags" : [],
-   "draft" : null,
    "description" : "℞ 27: Unicode normalization Prescription one reminded you to always decompose and recompose Unicode data at the boundaries of your application.
 Unicode::Normalize can do much more for you.
 It supports multiple Unicode Normalization Forms.
-Normalization, of course, takes Unicode data..."
+Normalization, of course, takes Unicode data...", "slug" : "/pub/2012/05/perlunicookbook-unicode-normalization.html", "draft" : null,
+   "authors" : [
+      "tom-christiansen"
+   ]
 }